 Finally, PaaS allows for scale.
 Companies like Google, Facebook and Twitter used to rewrite their codebases (called refactoring) to accommodate the order of magnitude scale increases they saw in their early days.
 This approach is no longer tenable.
 From inception, companies need to expect their applications will be required to scale dynamically, without requiring major changes.
 By enforcing a design pattern that makes scaling up and down simple, the right PaaS makes building the application for scale much less complex.

 PaaS abstracts most of the IT complexity of typical enterprise infrastructure.
-By eliminating the need to configure VMs, application monitoring, security policies databases, application servers and load balancers, organizations not only shrink provisioning and configuration cycles, they actually reduce the amount of custom application code the developers need to deliver (see figure 3, above).
+By eliminating the need to configure VMs, application monitoring, security policies databases, application servers and load balancers, organizations not only shrink provisioning and configuration cycles, they actually reduce the amount of custom application code the developers need to deliver.
 With the right, modern PaaS:

 - Developers can focus on development, rather than infrastructure

 - IT can separate the concerns of Development and Operations, allowing each to focus on what they do well

 - Provisioning and deployment process bottlenecks are eliminated